JustinTheBuilder70/2D-Autonomous-Navigation-Simulator/README.md

 # 2D-Autonomous-Navigation-Simulator
-An autonomous agent navigating through a maze using a custom-built algorithm
+An autonomous agent navigating through a maze using a greedy exploration strategy, built in C++.